MarkGotham/Hauptstimme/score_design.md

       - For example, the Beethoven symphonies do this in the horn parts (4/ii, 5/iii 4 bars before the end), and clarinets (9/iv).
       - This does not convert reliably, and adding a new part creates its own problems.
     - Where that is not possible in MS4, a manual workaround is required.
-      - Brahms 1/iii has horns and trumpets in B _natural_, which means setting the transposition manually.
+      - Brahms 1/iii and 2/ii have horns and trumpets in B _natural_, which means setting the transposition manually.
 - Stave size:
   - Manually set for each work to use the largest stave size that fits within the page, including the large lyric annotations while maintaining approximate consistency across multi-movement works.
   - Again, if anyone uses these scores in performance, they may wish to adjust.